marsh4200/phd_4k444/README.md

-#PHD SOLUTIONS phd_4k444 Matrix Switch 4X4
-Custom Home Assistant integration for the PHD 4K444 HDMI Matrix Switch.
+Custom Home Assistant integration for the PHD SOLUTIONS 4K444 HDMI Matrix Switch.
 ROUTING AND POWER ONLY

 Home Assistant integration for the PHD 4K444 HDMI Matrix